li-jintao/edX_UCSD_MicroMaster_Algorithms_DataStructure/README.md

 I mainly use c++ or python, depending on type of the question.

-You can find detailed information in this below link: https://www.edx.org/micromasters/ucsandiegox-algorithms-and-data-structures
+You can find detailed information in this link: https://www.edx.org/micromasters/ucsandiegox-algorithms-and-data-structures

 Caution: Please keep in mind the course's policy on academic honesty is crucial and do not copy and paste part or whole of codes in this project for your own assignments.